When and where is NRCEC 2020?

 What is a virtual poster session?

-Virtual NRCEC 2020 will utilize a robust poster platform to exhibit high-quality, interactive posters in an all-virtual format.
-Posters will be available for viewing online prior to the scheduled poster sessions.
-During the poster sessions, authors will be available for live chat/Q&A.
+Virtual NRCEC 2020 utilized a robust poster platform to exhibit high-quality, interactive posters in an all-virtual format.
+You can access the online gallery of posters from the home page of the website.
+During the poster sessions, authors were available for live chat/Q&A. Check out the conference program PDF 3MB for the complete listing of posters and to see which posters were presented during which poster session.

 What topics are discussed at the conference?

-NRCEC 2020 will present the latest research surrounding Head Start, Early Head Start, child care, home visiting, child welfare, special education, pre-kindergarten, early elementary, and other early childhood programs.
+NRCEC 2020 presented the latest research surrounding Head Start, Early Head Start, child care, home visiting, child welfare, special education, pre-kindergarten, early elementary, and other early childhood programs.

 How can I learn about past conferences?